ArmoredStone/rot26/README.md

 # A meme

-Introduces approaches for implementation of ROT26 algorithm in multiple programming languages.
+Introduces approaches for implementation of ROT26 string shift mechanics in multiple programming languages.

+In current implementation shifting is not bound to alphabet table and rotates around all the symbols programming language encoding specify.

 # ROT26